kumakyoo42/OmaLibJava/api/FILTERS.md

     TypeFilter(String type)

 All elements of at least one of the types specified by the `type` argument pass this filter.
-Types can be 'N' for nodes, 'W' for ways and 'A' for areas.
+Types can be 'N' for nodes, 'W' for ways, 'A' for areas and 'C' for collections.
 Other characters are ignored.

 Example: Only nodes and areas pass `TypeFilter("NA")`.